BawkingHawk/Enhanced-Safety-Car/README.md

 - **Credits must stay intact.** If you share, mirror, or modify this package, keep the credits table above unchanged and visible.
 - **No affiliation.** This project is not affiliated with, endorsed by, or sponsored by Mercedes-Benz AG, the FIA, Formula 1, Kunos Simulazioni, or any of the credited creators.
 All trademarks and brand names belong to their respective owners and appear only for descriptive purposes.
 - **No warranty.** Provided as-is, without warranty of any kind.
 Use at your own risk.

-> **Note before redistributing:** this package contains the full car by B. Gili (MNBA Modding Group) and the safety car addon by Schwepsou, not just a config tweak, on top of Nary's app.
-Before uploading it anywhere public, ask Nary (app), MNBA (car) and Schwepsou (addon) for permission to redistribute.